City-of-Raleigh-Public-Utilities/updateAddressLocator/README.md

 # updateAddressLocator

-script for update Composite address locator for geocoding
+script for updating Composite address locator for geocoding